Makuna/NeoPixelBus/ReadMe.md

 For bugs, make sure there isn't an active issue and then create one.

 This new library supports a templatized model of defining which method gets used to send data and what order and size the pixel data is sent in.
 This new design creates the smallest code for each definition of features used.
+Further it allows for picking which method to send the data on the Esp8266 in an easy to change way.
 Please see examples to become familiar with the new design.
 Due to this design you will often realize over 500 bytes of more program storage for your sketch.
 Important for the smallest Arduinos project.

 ## Installing This Library (prefered)